OfficeDev/Property-Inspection-Code-Sample/README.md

 The initial password for all the users is **TempP@ssw0rd!**

 You will need to specify a new password for each user the first time you log in with them.

+**Office 365 Video Portal Permissions**
+You must grant the repair person's account the permission to upload videos to Office 365 Video Portal so the repair person can upload a video from the Repair mobile app.
+To do this, follow these steps:

+1. In your web browser, open [](https://<TENANCY>.sharepoint.com/portals/hub) and sign in with the Global Administrator account for your tenancy.
+2. Click the **Channels** link.
+3. Click the **Incidents** link.
+4. Click the **Channel Settings** link.
+5. Click the **Permissions** link.
+6. Add Ron Gabel to the **Editors** group.
+7. Click **Save**.

 > **IMPORTANT NOTE!
 READ THIS!**
 >